 The new report out of the UK also finds that widespread adoption of people analytics is low, even if the benefits maybe be tangible.

-However, he added, “There are still clear challenges in terms of access to data and the confidence and capabilities in the HR function needed to get the best results from it, particularly in the UK.
-We need to see greater investment in the skills needed to understand people data and we need to encourage the use of people analytics across different functions in organizations, and in finance in particular.
-HR must lead the development of cultures that share a “common language” when it comes to people data and a shared understanding and appreciation of the positive impact people data can have on business outcomes.”
+He recognizes that the industry faces clear challenges with data access and HR function confidence and capabilities.
+“We need to see greater investment in the skills needed to understand people data and we need to encourage the use of people analytics across different functions in organizations, and in finance in particular.
+HR must lead the development of cultures that share a ‘common language’ when it comes to people data and a shared understanding and appreciation of the positive impact people data can have on business outcomes.”